mvolkmann/redux-lite/README.md

 Rather that holding state in a Redux store, all state is held in the topmost component.

-Importing redux-lite.js creates a global dispatch function that takes a reducer function and an optional payload.
+Importing redux-lite.js creates a global "dispatch" function that takes a reducer function and an optional payload.

 Reducer functions are passed the current state